Easy to grow and easy to keep, get the hang of aloe vera plant care and you'll find they're the perfect pick to green up your home.

 Do aloe vera plants need direct sunlight?

-If you're growing it outdoors during the summer months, this plant isn't a good choice for your shade garden ideas as it needs to be in a place that’s bright with indirect sunlight too.
+Growing it outdoors during the summer months?
+This plant isn't a good choice for your shade garden ideas as, just like indoors, it needs to be in a place that's bright with indirect sunlight too.

 How much do you need to water aloe vera?